YasmineGhazal/blog/README.md

     - To create a new post the user can click on "write" button or navigate to `/posts/new`

 # CI/CD
+The CI/CD pipeline is managed through the workflows/pipeline.yml file, which contains the following steps:
+    - ESLint: Runs linting checks to catch any code quality issues.
+    - Unit Tests: Runs the unit tests using a testing framework like Jest or React Testing Library.
+    - Deploy: After passing the linting and testing steps, the workflow deploys the application to Vercel.
+By using this CI/CD pipeline, we ensure that every code change goes through rigorous checks before being deployed, making the development process more efficient and reliable.

 # Docker
 To run the project using the defined dockerfile